Bombing of Hildesheim in World War II: March 14, 1945

 On March 14, 1945, elements of the 1st Air Division bombed several targets in the area around Hanover.
-Among these were the Vereinigte Deutsche Metallwerke (VDM) and again the marshalling yard in Hildesheim.
+Among these targets were VDM and again the marshalling yard in Hildesheim.
 While the marshalling yard was hit hard again and disabled for several days, the bombers missed VDM and instead bombed the Senking metal works, destroying the factory.
 About 150 people were killed, including 60 POWs.
 In the city itself, 18 houses were destroyed and 20 suffered severe damage.
 109 houses were slightly damaged.

 March 22, 1945

 On March 22, 1945, Hildesheim was the key target of the Allied Bomber Command.
 British and Canadian bomber aircraft were ordered "to destroy built up area with associated industries and railway facilities."